twentyTwo/vsc-ext-coding-time-tracker/README.md

 ![Summary page](./images/summarypage.png)

 ### Summary page with date range search - new feature from [0.2.0]
+Newly added feature to search coding time on a particular date range and for a particular project.
 ![Summary page with date range search](./images/new_summarypage.png)

 ## Installation